thomaseizinger/comit.network/docs/contributing/guide.md

 ## Installation and Setup

-First, fork [the website](https://github.com/coblox/comit.network) on Github.
+First, fork [this website](https://github.com/coblox/comit.network) on Github.
 Then, clone it on your machine:

 ```
 git clone git@github.com:<your-username>/comit.network.git